AppThreat/cpggen/README.md

 ### PyPI package

 This would install just the python cli tool without any CPG language frontends.
-Joern must be installed separately to make the cli work.
+Atom or Joern must be installed separately to make the cli work.

 ```
 pip install cpggen